lizdebiase/agile/README.md

 Execution is orchestrated through a Grunt task.

-## Section 508 Testing
+#7.Section 508 Testing

   Google Chrome Add-on "Wave" was used to perform the Section 508 Testing.This tool identified **16 Web standards** that were outlined by DHS Office of Accessible Systems & Technology (OAST) as standard for the Web.
 Here is a snap shot of the report:

   <img src="https://github.com/spinsys/agile/blob/master/images/508TestReport.png">

-#7.Development Workflow & DEVOPS
+#8.DEVOPS & Development Workflow &

 We used **BeanStalkApp** as our source code repository**(GIT*.
 The developers created a new feature branch to develop the functionality for the feature.
 We've ensured that each new feature would reside in its own branch